2016 National Center for Transgender Equality

 A Report of the National Transgender Discrimination Survey

-Patient Safety and Patient Centered Care & The Transgender Patient
+Patient Safety and Patient-Centered Care for The Transgender Patient

 This is part of a series from the Pulse Patient Safety Advisory Council.

-Objective: Learning the needs of the transgender / transsexual patient during their medical care and hospitalization.
+Objective: Learning the needs of transgender and transsexual patients during their medical care and hospitalization.

-Discovery: The needs of the transgender/transsexual patient during medical care and hospitalization whether for their transition or other health care needs have both similar concerns and unique distinctions from, the general population.
+Discovery: Transgender/transsexual patients receiving medical care and hospitalization — whether for their transition or for other health care needs — have some concerns similar to those of the general population, but others that are distinctively unique.

 Read the full report here

-Transgender individuals from the Trans Solidarity Project, Long Island, New York and around the country were asked to provide information regarding their experiences with seeking out hormone therapy and their dealing with endocrinologists, their treatment experiences, and office staff.
-This was accomplished utilizing an anonymous online survey.
+Transgender individuals from the Trans Solidarity Project, in Long Island, NY and around the country were asked to provide information via an anonymous online survey about their experiences seeking out hormone therapy and their dealings with endocrinologists.
+They were also queried about their treatment experiences, and about office staff.

 Participants were chosen based upon their association with online social groups and are self-identified as being transgender.
 This information was gathered to empower transitioning transgender patients with information on what to expect when seeing an endocrinologist.
 Additionally, this document could provide a primer for new medical providers who are looking to serve the transgender community